 Initial care includes a physical exam and blood test to check the individual’s overall health.
 Hormonal therapy is geared to an individual’s goals and therapy is monitored by clinical response and blood tests.
 Therapies are adjusted as needed based on response.
 Hormones are given as oral or injected medications.

-Therapy is based on care standard guidelines established by The Endocrine Society called Endocrine Treatment of Transsexual Persons.
+Therapy is based on care standard guidelines established by The Endocrine Society called Endocrine Treatment of Transgender Persons.
 The guidelines were developed by a task force of content experts and co-sponsored by the European Society of Endocrinology, European Society of Pediatric Endocrinology, Lawson Wilkins Pediatric Endocrine Society, and the World Professional Association for Transgender Health.
-The guidelines address treatment of adolescents, hormonal therapy for transsexual adults, long-term care and sex re-assignment surgery.
+The guidelines address treatment of adolescents, hormonal therapy for transgender adults, long-term care and sex re-assignment surgery.

 People who desire transgender hormonal therapy are encouraged to see a trained medical professional, who will prescribe the right medications and monitor your care over time.
 The physician carefully watches for complications as you slowly begin taking an increased level of hormones.